rust-lang/mdBook/guide/src/cli/init.md

 The theme is selectively overwritten, this means that if you don't want to overwrite a specific file, just delete it and the default file will be used.

+#### --theme-only

+Optionally you can use `--theme-only` flag, only the default theme will be copied into a directory called `theme` in your source directory so that you can modify it.